 Contacting Shropshire FA

-Following the Government’s announcement on the evening of Monday 16th March, the Shropshire FA offices will be closed to staff and visitors until further notice.
-All staff will still be working from home and will be available via email and direct dial as this will be forwarded to the relevant member of staff.
+The Shropshire FA offices are now back open to the general public.
+Some staff continue to still be working from home and will be available via email and direct dial as this will be forwarded to the relevant member of staff.
 Please use this method when calling all staff instead of going through the main office switch board.
 You can also email all members of staff using the email addresses found alongside contact numbers on the Board & Staff page of our website.

 What About County Cup Competitions?

 Shore FA County Cup Competitions will continue from the start of the 2021/22 season.